dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/automatic-association-revelation2.png

-If you want to restore the view you had earlier you can just reveal the person and all associations *that were not explicitly hidden* before are brought back onto the topicmap.
+If you want to restore the view you had earlier you can just reveal the person and all associations *that were not explicitly hidden* before are brought back onto the Topicmap.
 Note that if you hide one of the person's associations manually, this association stays hidden when you hide and reveal the person.
-In this case the topicmap would look like this before and after revealing the person:
+In this case the Topicmap would look like this before and after revealing the person:

 .. image:: _static/automatic-association-revelation3.png